 The shooting occurred when the boy and two other teenagers walking near the school began arguing with two men in a tan or brown compact sedan with tinted windows, oversize rims and tires, a sunroof and loud music playing, Orman said.

 The car was captured on a school security camera a short time before the shooting, Orman said.
-It is an early

 The driver of the car was described as between 18 and 20 years old.
 Orman said the shooter was about the same age, with an olive complexion and dark wavy hair combed back.

 One student reported hearing three to four shots.
 Another, Christian Miller, 15, said she also heard gunfire.

 "I used to live in Oakland, so I know what it sounded like," Miller said.

 Within a half-hour, dozens of concerned parents began streaming onto the campus.

 "My heart dropped," said Bridgette Collins, whose children are in 11th and 12th grades.
 "Something like this was the farthest thing from my mind."